Longitude103/wwum2020/windows_compile.md

 ## Steps to compile
 - Open the `MinGW` command prompt from the start menu and navigate to the dir with the source code
+- To navigate to Z dir type: `Z:\` in prompt
+- Navigate to the directory with source files
 - Run `go build -o bin/wwum2020-amd64.exe` in the prompt